EscamillaJuan/API_SpringBoot/README.md

 # API_SpringBoot
-Simple API Rest using spring boot and MySQL
+Simple API Rest using spring boot and MySQL.